-These Low Carb Keto Pumpkin Chocolate Chip Cookies are one of our favorite healthy sugar free treats of the fall!
+These Keto Pumpkin Cookies with Chocolate Chips are one of our favorite healthy sugar free treats of the fall!
 These soft and chewy cookies are so easy to make and are packed full of chocolate chips with plenty of pumpkin puree and hints of pumpkin pie spice.
 All of the flavor, without the sugar.
 Pumpkin lovers will be delighted with these gluten free, chocolate chip cookies

 These cookies are just the best.
 Chewy and soft, super buttery, chocolatey with the perfect flavors of pumpkin and spice.
 They're also only 3 net carbs per cookie.
 We consider them quite nutritious actually, since they are completely sugar free, gluten-free and super low in carbs.